Visualising rate of change: application to age-specific fertility: Introduction

 Aside from incorporating smoothness into modelling and forecasting, the ability to consider derivatives, a by-product of conceiving of the data as functions, is also of great advantage for visualisation.
-The first derivative, also known as velocity in physics, measures the rate at which the value of a function $f(x)$ changes with respect to the change of a variable $x$.
-The second derivative, also known as acceleration, measures the rate at which the rate of change alters with respect to the change of variable.
-For example, \citet[][Chapter 6]{RS02} considered human growth curve.
-When a child is growing more quickly, the velocity increases rapidly, decreasing when growth slows.
-When a child starts to grow, the absolute acceleration is at its maximum, before gradually decreasing during the rapid growing period.
-Then, the absolute acceleration starts to increase at the slow growing period, before stabilises when a child stops growing.
-Thus, analysing velocity and acceleration information may reveal patterns that are not easily seen from the original functions themselves.
-Illustrated by Australian age-specific fertility rates in years 1921 and 2006, we introduce the phase-plane plot for visualising the rate of change.
-More information on some properties of $B$-spline basis functions are deferred to Appendix, and computational code in \textsf{R} are available in the supplementary material.
+The first derivative, also known as `velocity' in physics, measures the rate at which the value of a function $f_t(x)$ changes about the change of a continuous variable $x$ or $t$.
+Here, $x$ denotes age variable, and $t$ denotes time variable, both of which are continuous.
+The second derivative, also known as `acceleration' in physics, measures the rate at which the rate of change alters the change of variable.
+For example, \citet[][pp. 86-89]{RS02} considered the human-growth curve.
+When a child grows more quickly, velocity increases rapidly, decreasing when growth slows.
+When a child begins to grow, the absolute acceleration (i.e., growing potential) is at its maximum, before gradually decreasing during the rapid growing period.
+Then, absolute acceleration begins to increase during the slow-growing period, before stabilising when the child stops growing.
+Velocity and acceleration, which divide two phases into four, are neither visible in scatter plot nor in Lexis surface.
+Velocity and acceleration both possess important information on rate of change.
+Thus, analysing velocity and acceleration information may reveal patterns that are not easily seen in the original functions.
+We aim to extend the phase-plane plot from human-growth curves to demographic functions.
+Using the Australian and Chilean age-specific fertility rates described in Section~\ref{sec:2}, we consider phase-plane plots for visualising the rate of change of age-specific fertility rates in Section~\ref{sec:3}.
+In Section~\ref{sec:4}, we consider phase-plane plots for visualising the rate of change of birth-cohort fertility rates.
+Section~\ref{sec:5} concludes.
+The computational code in \textsf{R} is available in the supplementary material.